Mexico keep Marquez's World Cup dream alive

 The former Barcelona centre-back recently made a farewell appearance for his club Atlas, and bowing out on the biggest stage with El Tri was earmarked as a perfect end to Marquez's career.

-"I believe that my legal counsellors have already addressed the issue so I'm still excited, I still keep the huge dream of ending my career in that way," he told ESPN in April.
+"I believe that my legal counsellors have already addressed the issue so I'm still excited, I still keep the huge dream of ending my career in that way," Marquez told ESPN in April.

 Marquez missed out on selection for the finals in France in 1998 but has featured as captain at every World Cup since for El Tri.